 - Recipient may only receive any AACA scholarship once

 AmericanMuscle's Student Scholarship Program

-Those students who have exceptional drive and ambition should submit a 700-1500 word essay to [email protected] telling us who you are and how you plan on using your automotive education to incite positive change and innovation within the custom car industry.
+Those students who have exceptional drive and ambition should submit a 700-1500 word essay through our online form telling us who you are and how you plan on using your automotive education to incite positive change and innovation within the custom car industry.
 All entries must be submitted as a PDF or Microsoft Word document to be eligible for consideration and must also be accompanied by proof of current enrollment in an accredited United States college or university.

 Please submit your essays by 12:00PM EST on October 15th for all spring semester applicants and by June 15th for all fall applicants.
 Winning scholarships will be paid directly to the school as a tuition payment.

 Winners will be selected by November 15th for all spring contestants and by July 15th for fall applicants.